 Click here to register

 Selection to the Foundation Programme is overseen by the UK Foundation Programme Office (UKFPO).
-Applicants must apply to the Foundation Programme through Oriel and rank all 20 foundation schools.
-There is also the option to apply for Academic Foundation Programmes (AFP) and Foundation Priority Programmes (FPP).
+Applicants must apply to the Foundation Programme through Oriel and rank all foundation schools.
+There's also the option to apply for specialised and priority programmes.

 Allocation to foundation schools depends on the score achieved by each student.
 The system begins with the highest-scoring applicant, assigns them their first choice, and continues in the same vein.
 Once the system reaches an applicant whose first choice is full, they're assigned their second choice and so on.